 Having to select an action in a Robot Assisted Therapy (RAT) scenario gives rise to several concerns.
 First of all, at every moment of the interaction, the action executed by the robot needs to be the correct one, i.e. the one desired to maximise the positive effect of the therapy.
 Furthermore, as we are working with children, the environment is highly unpredictable and there is probably not a unique general solution for every child and a solution for one child might not be appropriate later in the interaction: the robot needs to be able to adapt to different interaction partners and also to the same partner at different times in the interaction.
 Lastly, with RAT, we have access to experts with good knowledge of the environment (both the children and the task to be accomplished): the therapists.
-We can use the therapists to obtain some knowledge, but we can not rely totally on them as this would impose a high workload on them and this is not scalable.
+The therapists can be use to obtain some knowledge, but we can not rely totally on them as this would impose a high workload on them and this is not scalable.

-Consequently, we end up with three principles that the ASM has to follow:
+Consequently, the ASM has to follow three principles: